edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 }
 [cloudshell-user@ip-10-1-2-3 ~]$
 ```
 At this point we are done with bringing over the desired IPv6 address space to AWS via BYOIP.
-But is that address space actually working as expected and how do I use it?
-Read on in the next paragraph for the answers to these questions.
+But is that address space actually working as expected and how do we use it?
+Read on in the next paragraph for answers to these questions.

 # Validation

 This section will walk you through the validation of your BYOIP setup.
-As I'm using real IPv6 address space and not documentation ranges, you will be able to follow the below steps on your own.
+As I'm using real IPv6 address space and not documentation ranges, you will be able to follow along with the below steps on your own.

 ## ROA object for RPKI

-You can validate the successful creation of the ROA objects using the [RIPEstat Data API](https://stat.ripe.net/docs/02.data-api/rpki-validation.html).
+You can validate the successful creation of the ROA objects using the [RIPEstat Data API](https://stat.ripe.net/docs/02.data-api/rpki-validation.html), irrespective if the address space in question is administered by RIPE or not.
 If you are using one of the AWS commercial regions, be sure to test your address range against the Amazon ASNs 16509 and 14618, plus the ASNs that are currently authorized to advertise the address range.
+If you are using BYOIP with GovCloud (US) check your ROA against the ASN 8987.

 You can inspect the ROA objects from different Amazon ASNs with your address range by using the following command: ```curl --location --request GET "https://stat.ripe.net/data/rpki-validation/data.json?resource=<ASN>&prefix=<CIDR>"```